RÄISÄNEN

 (2004/2012)

-(a) 2 Recorders, Guitar
+(a) 2 Recorders, Guitar (2004)

-(b) 3 Recorders, Bass Clarinet, Percussion (2 players)
+(b) 3 Recorders, Bass Clarinet, Percussion (2 players) (2012)

-Duration 11 min.
+Duration 11:30 min.

-First performance (a) on January 29, 2005, in Helsinki, Finland by Eero Saunamäki, recorder, Anna Saunamäki, recorder and Nelli Kettunen, guitar
+First performance (a) on January 29, 2005, in Helsinki, Finland, by Eero Saunamäki, recorder, Anna Saunamäki, recorder, and Nelli Kettunen, guitar

-First performance (b) on June 17, 2012, in Amsterdam, The Netherlands by Amsterdam Collage Ensemble (ACE): Sarah Jeffery, recorder, Eva Gemeinhardt, recorder, Anna Stegmann, recorder, Anna voor de Wind, clarinet, Ryoko Imai, percussion, Brian Archinal, percussion, Konradin Herzog, cond.
+First performance (b) on June 17, 2012, in Amsterdam, the Netherlands, by Amsterdam Collage Ensemble (ACE): Sarah Jeffery, recorder, Eva Gemeinhardt, recorder, Anna Stegmann, recorder, Anna voor de Wind, clarinet, Ryoko Imai, percussion, Brian Archinal, percussion, Konradin Herzog, cond.